-I thought it might be easier to see examples of mixing and matching fabric patterns in a video.
+I created a video which shows examples of mixing and matching fabrics.
 The 5 tips are also written out below the video.

 Tip #1 – Use odd numbers.
 Just like they say to use odd numbers for grouping plants or accessories, it’s best to use odd numbers when picking out fabrics too.
 You want to have at least 3 and no more than 5 in one room.